 Yoga with Pauline Steenbergen, Pioneer Team Leader and Steve Carter, Associate Pioneer Leader by participating in gatherings on 1st and 3rd Sundays of the month 3.30- 4.30pm on Zoom.
 All sessions are free or donation-based and suitable for all level of abilities.
+To find out what’s on please see ‘When is Maranatha Yoga on?’ under FAQ.
 New participants must complete and return a Health Questionnaire for insurance purposes.
-Find this on FAQ section.
+This can also be found in the FAQ section.

 Contact Us to join our Zoom sessions.

 Find us in the context of Pioneer Ministry, Cumbria Fresh Expressions in the Diocese of Carlisle, Cumbria, UK:

 Diocese of Carlisle: carlislediocese.org.uk